Rockport (company): Products

 Rockport is credited with popularizing walking as a healthy alternative to running.
 It invested heavily in design and spent lavishly on marketing to create a strong brand name and carve out a market niche.
 Rockport also invested in research into the biomechanics of walking to design its shoes.

 Rockport's first product was the Country Walker, introduced in 1973.
 On the basis of the company’s subsequent RocSport shoe and those that followed, Bruce Katz is credited by the shoe industry monthly Footwear Plus with creating the "modern-day lightweight and technology-infused comfort shoe concept."

 Rockport shoes of this period were designed as alternatives to athletic shoes, which were gaining in popularity as all-purpose footwear.
 Rockport focused on designing shoes that more closely resembled traditional styles, but sought to incorporate the lightness and comfort of running shoes.
-This development effort leading to the RocSport was "perhaps the first real 'high technology shoe'," according to James A. Phills, Jr., who teaches at the Stanford Graduate School of Business and Apple University, Apple Inc.'s in-house business management school.
+This development effort made the RocSport "perhaps the first real 'high technology shoe'", according to James A. Phills, Jr., who teaches at the Stanford Graduate School of Business and Apple University, Apple Inc.'s in-house business management school.

 In 1984, Rockport sponsored an 11,600-mile walk across the country and traversing every state to promote walking as a popular form of exercise.
 Company-sponsored walkers participating in “Walk for the Health of It” included Robert Sweetgall, whose books helped popularize walking for exercise.
 Sweetgall and the other walkers wore Rockport shoes and their trek was documented in a film, Walk America!
 Largely as a result of the company’s promotional activities, Rockport shoes became closely associated with walking.